hoveychen/eoshackathon/README.md

 # eoshackathon

-contracts impls for project "cleankit"
+Our project is named "CleanIt", blahblahblah...